 - Modelling and simulation of growth processes and device-relevant properties in halide perovskite single crystal

 Daniela Marongiu is associate professor at the Department of Physics of University of Cagliari (Italy).
 She obtained a PhD in Nanostructure and Nanotechnology in 2011 from the University of Milano-Bicocca, then she moved to University of Sassari and later in 2013 to Cagliari where she has been an associate professor since 2021.
 She was visiting researcher at Northwestern University (USA) and Energy Research Institute at NTU (Singapore) in 2019 and 2023.
-She studied a variety of nanomaterial-related topics and now her main scientific interests involve the growth and characterization of hybrid and all-inorganic halide perovskites in the form of thin films and single crystal heterostructures for energy applications.
+She studied a variety of nanomaterial-related topics and now her main scientific interests involve the growth and characterization of hybrid and all-inorganic halide perovskites in the form of thin films and single crystals for energy applications and neuromorphic devices.
 Recently she also focused on the synthesis of inorganic double-perovskite micro and nanocrystals with a high photoluminescence quantum yield in the visible range including the doping with rare earths such as Yb and Er for highly efficient NIR emitters and stable phosphors.